groq/mlagility/examples/cli/readme.md

 The tutorials are organized into a few chapters:
 1. Getting Started (this document)
-1. [Guiding Model Discovery](https://github.com/groq/mlagility/blob/main/examples/cli/discovery.md): `benchit` arguments that customize the model discovery process to help streamline your workflow.
+1. [Guiding Workload Discovery](https://github.com/groq/mlagility/blob/main/examples/cli/discovery.md): `benchit` arguments that customize the model discovery process to help streamline your workflow.
 1. [Working with the Cache](https://github.com/groq/mlagility/blob/main/examples/cli/cache.md): `benchit` arguments and commands that help you understand, inspect, and manipulate the `mlagility cache`.
 1. [Customizing Builds](https://github.com/groq/mlagility/blob/main/examples/cli/build.md): `benchit` arguments that customize build behavior to unlock new workflows.